 To see more photos of this lovely paradise, check out the full photo gallery of Calayan Island here.

-I’ve mentioned most of the places here in the list.
-If you have any further questions, I’m sure your tour guide can assist you.
+I’ve mentioned all places we’re aware of in this list.
+If you have any further questions, it’s best to direct it to your tour guide.

 I didn’t know about Caanawan falls but apparently you can trek there after visiting Bataraw Falls.
 Meanwhile, Bangaan Hills is the one above the Tapwakan cliff.
 Similar to Nagudungan Hill, it’s a grassland offering good views and a leisurely spot for goats.
 You can find a cross in Bangaan Hill.

 You can watch our summer video in Calayan Island here:

 Planning your own Calayan Island itinerary